marco-willi/camera-trap-data-pipeline/docs/reporting.md

 ## Create Zooniverse Reports

 The next scripts produce reports based on Zooniverse aggregations.
+The full report (without any modification as listed below) contains one or more records per capture event as defined in the 'cleaned.csv' -- multiple records if multiple species were identified.

 ### Options to modify the Reports
 Different reports can be generated based on the following options: